usgs/groundfailure/README.md

       dnthresh = 5

 [logistic_models]
-  # NEEDS TO BE UPDATED FOR NEW STRUCTURE

   #default_landslide and default_liquefaction parameters below must refer to named models in this file
   default_landslide = nowicki_2014